-My housing chain has collapsed - What do I do now?
+My housing chain has broken - What do I do now?

-One third of house sales fall through so broken chains are all too common.
+In the UK, 1/3 of property sales fall through after offer - so broken chains are all too common.
 Here are our tips on what to do if your chain collapses.

 What is a 'housing chain'?

-A sale can also fall through after costly defects are discovered in the property survey.
+- An adverse survey result could highlight potentially costly defects.
 Typically, a buyer will want to reduce their offer in line with the estimated cost of remedial works (repairs) identified in the survey.
-If the seller refuse, or a compromise cannot be found, the sale will probably fall through.
+If the seller refuses, or a compromise cannot be found, the sale will probably fall through.

 What are the first things to do if my chain collapses?

-Once a housing chain has collapsed it can be very difficult to rescue the sale – especially if it is not your buyer who has pulled out.
+Once a housing chain breaks it can be very difficult to rescue the sale – especially if it is not your buyer who has pulled out.
 That doesn’t mean you shouldn’t try.

 If the other parties in the chain are uncooperative, you can still decide to take the hit and lower your asking price.
 This may be uncomfortable but when weighed up against the alternative of starting again, it may be preferable.